From Puget Sound to Indonesia and beyond, our waters are interconnected through one shared world ocean.

 Whale sharks face threats to their food sources and from human encroachment.

-Ocean acidification hurts and oyster's ability to form shells during reproduction
+Ocean acidification hurts oysters' ability to form shells during reproduction.

 Corals face mass die-offs as the main result of ocean acidification and warming waters.